JULY 4 - BIRTHS

 Thomas Jefferson

-U.S. president who was throughout his lifetime an extraordinarily learned man, including interests in mathematics and natural sciences.
+American statesman, astronomer, scholar and inventor who was a U.S. president.
+Throughout his lifetime, he was an extraordinarily learned man, including interests in mathematics and natural sciences.
 He corresponded with such men as Joseph Priestley, and sometimes contributed time and money to progress in these fields.
 He collected and classified fossils.
 He was interested in the experiments being made in ballons and submarines.
 While visiting Europe, he sent home various mechanical and scientific gadgets produced including a polygraph and phosphorus matches.
-At his Monticello estate, he practiced scientific farming, and was always on the lookout for a significant new plant or seed.
-Jefferson died shortly before 1pm.
-His old friend, John Adams, died a few hours later.
+At his Monticello estate, he practiced scientific farming, and was always on the lookout for a significant new plant or seed. more

 Ebenezer Kinnersley

-Ebenezer Kinnersley - Franklin's Friend, by J. A. Leo Lemay
+Ebenezer Kinnersley - Franklin's Friend, by J. A. Leo Lemay. - book suggestion.

 Elephant dental caps